This policy was last updated on 28 November 2023.

 When transferring personal information to a third party acting as an Agent, ICON: (i) transfers such data only for limited and specified purposes; (ii) has ascertained that the agent is obligated to provide at least the same level of privacy protection as is required by the Principles; (iii) takes reasonable and appropriate steps to ensure that the agent effectively processes the personal information transferred in a manner consistent with the ICON’s obligations under the Principles; (iv) requires the agent to notify ICON if it makes a determination that it can no longer meet its obligation to provide the same level of protection as is required by the Principles; (v) upon notice, including under (iv), ICON will take reasonable and appropriate steps to stop and remediate unauthorized processing; and (vi) will provide a summary or a representative copy of the relevant privacy provisions of its contract with that agent to the Department of Commerce upon request.

-ICON is potentially liable in cases of onward transfer to third parties of data of EU or Swiss individuals received pursuant to the Privacy Shield Framework.
+ICON is potentially liable in cases of onward transfer to third parties of data of EU, UK or Swiss individuals received pursuant to the Data Privacy Framework.

 ICON takes reasonable precautions to protect personal information from loss, misuse and unauthorized access, disclosure, alteration and destruction.